amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

 - The Containers are encapsulated into Kubernetes Objects called `PODs`.
 - A POD is a single instance of an application.
 - A POD is the smallest Object you can create in Kubernetes.
+- Each `POD` is assigned it's own internal IP Address, by which it communicates with other containers in the cluster.
+- Every time a POD dies, it's IP Address changes.
 - Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

 <img align="right" width="50%" height="50%" src="https://github.com/amandewatnitrr/kubernetes-tutorial/blob/master/imgs/nodes.gif">